Pollution isn’t slowing down. In fact, it’s getting worse every single day, and it’s getting harder to combat the overwhelming effects on our planet.

 It’s estimated that there are more than five trillion pieces of garbage in the ocean right now, and that number is rapidly expanding as plastics (and styrofoam for that matter) dominate the marketplace in the form of single-use items.

-You can either purchase reusable steel, ceramic and porcelain containers instead of using plastic, or even clean glass bottles for reuse on a constant basis to replace water bottles.
+You can either purchase reusable steel, ceramic, and porcelain containers instead of using plastic, or you can even reuse glass bottles my giving them a clean on a constant basis to replace water bottles.

 Anything you can do to reduce will help, and getting reusable items is the best way to do that.